Meet the Team

 Irene Lagan Chambers

-MS, LPC, CSAT Candidate
+MS, LPC, CSAT

 Core Counseling was founded in Charleston, SC, by licensed professional counselor Irene Lagan Chambers.
 While she holds a Master’s in Clinical Psychology, Lagan’s true education has come from the memorable connections that she’s made with people from all walks of life through her world travels, mission work, writing opportunities and years as a therapist.
 Every interaction has helped shape Lagan’s core beliefs and values, and Core Counseling clients benefit from her unique perspective.